Skip to main content

 Related Topics: #DHS #privacy breach #AI romance scams #Google lawsuit #Lighthouse #USPS #text‑message fraud #Chinese network

-The episode’s host and editor noted that, while the stories intersect around data misuse and deceptive technology, concrete outcomes for the affected parties are still unclear.
-As these cases unfold, the balance between innovation, privacy, and enforcement continues to be tested.
+The episode’s host and editor pointed out that, while the stories all orbit data misuse and deceptive tech, we still don’t know what concrete outcomes will look like for the people involved.
+As these cases move forward, the tug-of-war between innovation, privacy and enforcement keeps getting tested.

 Common Questions Answered